Mathematical descriptions of the electromagnetic field: Geometric calculus approach

 This formulation uses the algebra that spacetime generates through the introduction of a distributive, associative (but not commutative) product called the geometric product.
 Elements and operations of the algebra can generally be associated with geometric meaning.
 The members of the algebra may be decomposed by grade (as in the formalism of differential forms) and the (geometric) product of a vector with a k-vector decomposes into a (k − 1)-vector and a (k + 1)-vector.
 The (k − 1)-vector component can be identified with the inner product and the (k + 1)-vector component with the outer product.
 It is of algebraic convenience that the geometric product is invertible, while the inner and outer products are not.
+As such, powerful techniques such as Green's functions can be used.
 The derivatives that appear in Maxwell's equations are vectors and electromagnetic fields are represented by the Faraday bivector F. This formulation is as general as that of differential forms for manifolds with a metric tensor, as then these are naturally identified with r-forms and there are corresponding operations.
 Maxwell's equations reduce to one equation in this formalism.
 This equation can be separated into parts as is done above for comparative reasons.